 The cat will react in various ways upon seeing the dog.
 The cat can spit, hiss and run out of the room, or dive for cover.
 She could attack.
 If she runs at the dog, bring the dog into a sit position quickly.
 This should stop her attack.

 She may just walk carefully over to the dog to check him out.
-As long as you have that lead attached to that collar and the dog's respect you have control.
+As long as you have that lead attached to that harness and the dog's respect you have control.

 Keep your emotions down for both animals will feed on your emotions.